stacks-network/docs/src/pages/stacks-blockchain/sending-tokens.md

 ### Estimating fees

 If not specified, the transaction builder will automatically estimate the fee.
 Estimated fee rate is supplied by a Stacks node so network access is required.

-The fee is calculated based on the estimate fee rate and the size of the transaction in bytes.
+-> Learn more about fees in the [network guide](/stacks-blockchain/network#fees)

 Another way to estimate the fee is to use the `estimateTransfer()` function after you have constructed a transaction: